• Skip to primary navigation

 January 31, 2020

-Susan Milligan speaks to Campaign Director Brenda Choresi Carter as part of an article on the DNC loosening the rules for upcoming debates.
+Susan Milligan speaks to Campaign Director Brenda Choresi Carter in her article about the DNC loosening the rules for the 2020 presidential debates.

 From the article: